Email for Appointment

-Patty Limerick is the Faculty Director and Chair of the Board of the Center of the American West at the University of Colorado, where she is also a Professor of History.
-Limerick has dedicated her career to bridging the gap between academics and the general public and to demonstrating the benefits of applying historical perspective to contemporary dilemmas and conflicts.
+Patty Limerick is a Professor of History of the American West.
+Limerick served as Director of the Center of the American West from 1986 - 2022.
+She has dedicated her career to bridging the gap between academics and the general public and to demonstrating the benefits of applying historical perspective to contemporary dilemmas and conflicts.
 In January 2016 she became the Colorado State Historian.
 In addition, in January 2016 she was appointed to the National Endowment for the Humanities advisory board, the National Council on the Humanities.
 Patty was nominated by President Obama in Spring 2015 and was confirmed by the United States Senate in November 2015.

 Limerick was born and raised in Banning, California, and graduated from the University of California at Santa Cruz in 1972.
 She received her Ph.D. in American Studies from Yale University in 1980, and from 1980 to 1984 she was an Assistant Professor of History at Harvard.
 In 1984, Limerick moved to Boulder to join the History Department of the University of Colorado, where she was promoted to tenured Associate Professor in 1987 and to Full Professor in 1991.
 In 1985 she published Desert Passages, followed in 1987 by her best-known work, The Legacy of Conquest, an overview and reinterpretation of Western American history that has stirred up a great deal of both academic and public debate.
 In 2012 she published A Ditch in Time: The City, the West, and Water, a history of water in Denver.
 Limerick is also a prolific essayist, and many of her most notable articles, including “Dancing with Professors: The Trouble with Academic Prose,” were collected in 2000 under the title Something in the Soil.